VarunPhanda/Dotnet-Read-Save-to-SQL-from-WebAPI/README.md

 # Dotnet-Samples
-Some Dot net code samples
+Some Dot net code sample:
+- Read the data from SQL DB
+- Get the JSON data from public API
+- Read the JSON from an API
+- Save the object to SQL DB